apache/arrow/docs/source/developers/java/building.rst

 Configuring Maven toolchains
 ----------------------------

-To be able to use a JDK versionfor testing, it needs to be registered first in Maven ``toolchains.xml`` configuration file usually located under ``${HOME}/.m2`` with the following snippet added to it:
+To be able to use a JDK version for testing, it needs to be registered first in Maven ``toolchains.xml`` configuration file usually located under ``${HOME}/.m2`` with the following snippet added to it:

   .. code-block::